tsmp-falcon-platform/ci-bundle-utils/bundleutilspkg/src/bundleutilspkg/data/configs/README.md

 ## Patches

-After merging includes, you can modify the combined configuration using patches.
+After merging any `includes`, you can modify the combined configuration using patches.

-The `patches` section uses JSON Patch.
+The `patches` section uses JSON Patch (https://jsonpatch.com/).

 ```yaml
 # Patches based upon https://jsonpatch.com/